jasminejones2002/js-code-challenges/README.md

 When pair programming, one person will take the role Navigator and the other will be the Driver.
 Check out this resource for more info on the roles: https://dev.to/documatic/pair-programming-best-practices-and-tools-154j

 Please be courteous and allow everyone in your group the chance to experience each role during the Review Session.
 Keep talking with your partner(s)!

+If you have already worked through a challenge please allow others the opportunity to struggle with it!

 Have fun!